sparklemotion/nokogiri/.github/ISSUE_TEMPLATE/2-help-request.md

 ---
-name: Help Request
+name: "Help Request"
-about: If something is confusing or you need a helping hand ...
+about: "If something is confusing or you need a helping hand ..."
-title: '[help]'
+title: "[help]"
-labels: 'meta/user-help'
+labels: "meta/user-help"
-assignees: ''
+assignees: ""

 ---